canonical/charmed-5g/docs/tutorials/getting_started.md

 ## 6. Configure the 5G core network through the Network Management System

-In the Network Management System (NMS), create a device group with the following attributes:
+In the Network Management System (NMS), create a network slice with the following attributes:

 - Name: `default`
 - MCC: `208`